What Is A Bond Fund?

-The bond fund, also known as a debt fund or an income fund, is a mutual fund that invests in bonds and other debt securities paying dividends periodically and not actually possessing any maturity date, unlike individual bonds.
-It basically pools the money of investors with an objective to generate them a stream of income by investing in mainly fixed income securities like government securities, bonds, debentures, debt securities, fixed deposits, etc.
+The bond fund, also known as a debt or an income fund, is a mutual fund that invests in bonds and other debt securities, paying dividends periodically and not possessing any maturity date, unlike individual bonds.
+It pools investors’ money intending to generate an income stream by investing in mainly fixed-income securities like government securities, bonds, debentures, debt securities, fixed deposits, etc.

 These funds usually invest in the following:

-- Medium to Long-term investments– for those investors with an investment horizon of 3 or more years.
+- Medium to Long-term investments are options for those investors with an investment horizon of 3 or more years.

-- Government securities – for investors with no appetite for default risk and hence considered to be the safest.
+- Government securities become the best investment option for investors with no appetite for default risk and hence are considered to be the safest.

-- There are majorly two sources of income for the bond fund investors.
-The first being capital appreciation wherein it is the rise in the Net Asset value over a period of time.
+There are majorly two sources of income for bond fund investors.

-The second source of income is dividend income.
-The dividend is paid out at certain intervals of time which depends on the surplus funds available.
+- The second source of income is dividend income.
+The dividend is paid out at certain intervals, depending on the surplus funds available.

 #2 – Government Bonds